'A beam of new hope': Taiwan reacts to controversial Trump call

 Attitudes towards China are changing in Taiwan.
 Polls show that over the last two decades, many in Taiwan have come to identify themselves as Taiwanese, instead of Chinese or both Taiwanese and Chinese.

-In 2016, just 3.6% of those surveyed identified as solely Chinese compared to 25.5% in 1992, according to the Election Study Center At NCCU.
+In 2016, just 3.6% of those surveyed identified as solely Chinese compared to 25.5% in 1992, according to the Election Study Center at NCCU.

-"I really don't think that we belong to the same country," said graduate student Llao Heng-yi, adding that she is very proud of Taiwan's freedom of speech.
+"I really don't think that we belong to the same country," said graduate student Liao Heng-yi, adding that she is very proud of Taiwan's freedom of speech.

 Lim, the politician, co-founded a youth-driven party that now holds five seats in the legislature.
 He said he believes Taiwan's young people see a future not focused on China and that it's time for Taiwan to move on from the past and work towards "normalizing things, both internationally and domestically."